 “Without education, your children can never really meet the challenges they will face.
 So it’s very important to give children education and explain that they should play a role for their country.”Nelson Mandela, South African statesman (1918-2013)

 Nelson Mandela was a servant leader for the South African people and for the world.
 Click on the image below to read about #MandelaDay on the United Nations website.
 The day occurs annually on July 18.
 To read suggestions about things you can do on Mandela Day – now and in the future – follow this link.

 There are several important goals of #MandelaDay.
 Foremost among them is providing an education for young people everywhere.
-Why is education so important?
+Why is education specifically so important?